holalluis/lorawan-gw-rhf0m31/README.md

 ## 2. Paràmetres necessaris per configurar xarxa
-nota: els exemples de codi corresponen al model Waspmote, no al rhf0m31
+<b>nota</b>: els exemples de codi corresponen al model Waspmote, no al rhf0m31
 - DEVICE EUI
 	- 8 bytes
 	- Set by the user.
 If not, the preprogrammed is used (00-00-00-00-00-00-00-00).